 Levels of Achievement Criteria Advanced Capstone Milestone Limited/Insufficient Substantive Contribution 9 to 10 points Demonstrated a rich and fully developed original post by using two or more key terms from course materials.
 Evidence of keen understanding.
 8 to 8 points Demonstrated a nearly developed original post by using at least two key terms from course materials.
 Evidence of understanding.
 7 to 7 points Provided an original post that was partially developed and/or struggled to identify or use key terms from course materials accurately.
 O to 6 points Provided an original post that was poorly developed.
 Displayed little to no understanding of the course materials and the underlying concept(s) being discussed.
-Participation 5 to 5 points Contributed an original post and three response posts or more than four posts.
-4 to 4 points Contributed an original post and two response posts.
+Contributed an contributed an original post and original post three response posts or more than contributed an contributed an original post posts or more than contributed an contributed an original post posts or more than contributed an contributed an original post posts or more than contributed an original post posts.
 3 to 3 points Contributed two posts total (one original and one reply or just two replies).
 O to 2 points Contributed just one reply or original post or contributed nothing to the discussion.
-Timeliness 5 to 5 points Provided posts early and throughout the monthly discussion period (i.e., posts are made weekly).
-4 to 4 points Provided most of the posts early and throughout the discussion period (i.e., all but one post was made weekly).
+Provided posts early and of the throughout the monthly discussion period (i.e., posts are made weekly).
+Provided posts early a throug discus period but or was m 4 to 4 points Provided most of the posts early and throughout the discussion period (i.e., all but one post was made weekly).
 3 to 3 points Provided some of the posts early and then didn't return to the discussion until the end of the discussion period.
 Or participated in a haphazard fashion.
 O to 2 points Provided posts at the end of the discussion period (i.e., the last week or last couple of days).
 Mechanics (grammar, punctuation, spelling, etc.) 5 to 5 points Written responses are free of grammatical, spelling or punctuation errors.
 The style of writing facilitates communication.
 4 to 4 points Written responses are mostly free of grammatical, spelling or punctuation errors.
 The style of writing generally facilitates communication.
 3 to 3 points Written responses contain more than 3 grammatical, spelling or punctuation errors.
 The style of writing somewhat inhibits communication.
 O to 2 points Written responses contain more than 4 grammatical, spelling or punctuation errors.
 The style of writing does not facilitate communication.